Limb–girdle muscular dystrophy: Epidemiology

-The minimum prevalence of limb–girdle muscular dystrophy, as a group, likely ranges from 2.27-10 per 100,000 (1:44,000 to 1:10,000).
+The minimum prevalence of limb–girdle muscular dystrophy, as a group, likely ranges from 2.27–10 per 100,000 (1:44,000 to 1:10,000).
 LGMD is the fourth most common muscular dystrophy, after the dystrophinopathies, myotonic dystrophies, and facioscapulohumeral muscular dystrophy.
 The prevalence of individual LGMDs, as studied in the United States, in descending order, are those due to mutation of 1) calpain, 2) dysferlin, 3) collagen VI, 4) sarcoglycans, 5) anoctamin 5, and 6) fukutin-related protein.
-In Euroasia CAPN3 mutations are the most common cause of LGMD, however in northern Europe mutations in FKRP are also very common.
+In Euroasia CAPN3 mutations are the most common cause of LGMD, however, in northern Europe mutations in FKRP are also very common.
 It is difficult to calculate the worldwide prevalence of even the most common LGMD types, due to the founder effect causing varying prevalence by region.
 The less common types are very rare, often only described is limited regions of the world.

 History

-The term 'limb girdle muscular dystrophy' was published in 1954, describing a group of heterogeneous conditions that clinicians noticed to be distinct from Duchenne muscular dystrophy, facioscapulohumeral muscular dystrophy, and myotonic dystrophy.
-The genetics of LGMDs began to be understood in the late 1900s, which led the European Neuromuscular Centre (ENMC) to establish a consensus on classification of LGMDs in 1995.
+The term 'limb-girdle muscular dystrophy' was published in 1954, describing a group of heterogeneous conditions that clinicians noticed to be distinct from Duchenne muscular dystrophy, facioscapulohumeral muscular dystrophy, and myotonic dystrophy.
+The genetics of LGMDs began to be understood in the late 1900s, which led the European Neuromuscular Centre (ENMC) to establish a consensus on the classification of LGMDs in 1995.
 The classification scheme at that time denoted autosomal dominant LGMDs as 'LGMD1' and autosomal recessive LGMDs as 'LGMD2.'
 A letter was appended to the names of LGMDs according to the order of discovery of the causal genetic mutation.
 As LGMD2Z was established, the question arose of what letter to assign the next discovered LGMD2.
 With this issue, among other motives, the ENMC established a new consensus on the classification and definition of LGMD in 2017.
 With the new definition, several diseases were removed from the LGMD category: